 Introducing our staff

-Michelle is the program specialist for the Hawaii Ant Lab.
+Michelle is the program specialist for the Hawai`i Ant Lab.
 Originally from California; she has lived on the Big Island since 2002 where she began her career in Entomology.
 She has a degree from UH Hilo in Agriculture Crop Protection and has worked for various federal research facilities within Hawaii Volcanoes National Park and Hilo over the past 10 years.
 Her professional interests include invasive species and insect pest control, conservation, education, and public communication.
-In her spare time she skates for the Volcano Vixens Roller Derby team in Hilo where she goes by the name of “Da Kraken”.

-Matt is an Invasive Ant Research Aide with the Hawaii Ant Lab.
+Matt is an Invasive Ant Research Aide with the Hawai`i Ant Lab.
 Originally from Kaneohe, Matt moved to Puna after graduating from college.
 He received a Bachelors of Science in Networking and Communications Management from DeVry University in 2005.
 His professional interests include the conservation and protection of Hawaii against invasive plant and animal species, community outreach and education.
-In his free time, Matt enjoys many things.
+Matt has taken up a position with Kamehameha Schools on Oahu.

 Past HAL staffers